Raley leads Southern Indiana against Lindenwood (MO) after 25-point performance - WTOP News

 BOTTOM LINE: Southern Indiana hosts Lindenwood (MO) after Meredith Raley scored 25 points in Southern Indiana’s 89-83 loss to the Little Rock Trojans.

-The Screaming Eagles have gone 8-0 in home games.
-Southern Indiana is second in the OVC with 35.8 points per game in the paint led by Raley averaging 7.0.
+The Screaming Eagles are 8-0 on their home court.
+Southern Indiana ranks second in the OVC in rebounding with 34.1 rebounds.
+Vanessa Shafford leads the Screaming Eagles with 7.0 boards.

 The Lions have gone 5-1 against OVC opponents.
-Lindenwood (MO) ranks ninth in the OVC with 30.1 rebounds per game led by Brooke Coffey averaging 6.7.
+Lindenwood (MO) has a 1-1 record in games decided by 3 points or fewer.

-Southern Indiana scores 74.6 points, 9.1 more per game than the 65.5 Lindenwood (MO) allows.
-Lindenwood (MO) averages 5.7 made 3-pointers per game this season, 1.5 fewer made shots on average than the 7.2 per game Southern Indiana gives up.
+Southern Indiana averages 6.8 made 3-pointers per game, 1.9 more made shots than the 4.9 per game Lindenwood (MO) allows.
+Lindenwood (MO) has shot at a 41.6% rate from the field this season, 4.6 percentage points above the 37.0% shooting opponents of Southern Indiana have averaged.

-The Screaming Eagles and Lions square off Thursday for the first time in OVC play this season.
+The Screaming Eagles and Lions match up Thursday for the first time in conference play this season.

-TOP PERFORMERS: Raley is averaging 14.9 points and 5.1 rebounds for the Screaming Eagles.
+TOP PERFORMERS: Raley is scoring 14.9 points per game and averaging 5.1 rebounds for the Screaming Eagles.

-Mykayla Cunningham is averaging seven points and 3.3 assists for the Lions.
+Ellie Brueggemann is scoring 11.9 points per game and averaging 2.7 rebounds for the Lions.

 LAST 10 GAMES: Screaming Eagles: 6-4, averaging 73.1 points, 33.2 rebounds, 15.8 assists, 10.1 steals and 1.9 blocks per game while shooting 46.2% from the field.
 Their opponents have averaged 64.8 points per game.